hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

       cd hailo_model_zoo; pip install -e .

 #.
-For setting up datasets please see `DATA <DATA.rst>`_.
+For setting up datasets, please see `DATA <DATA.rst>`_.

 #.
-Verify Hailo-10H is connected via PCIe (required only to run on Hailo-10H Full-precision / emulation run on GPU.)
+Verify Hailo-10 is connected via PCIe (required only to run on Hailo-10.
+Full-precision / emulation runs on GPU.)

    .. code-block::